There are some basic differences in the dimension, manufacturing, and uses of ERW/GP/GI/MS Pipes & Tubes, such as

 ERWPipes and Tube Manufacturing Process

-There are several Electric Resistance Welding (ERW) processes available for pipe production.
-The two main types of ERW manufacturing process are:
+Several Electric Resistance Welding (ERW) processes are available for pipe production.
+The two main types of ERW manufacturing processes are:

 High-Frequency Welding Process